Rebecca (Gaumer) Wymer was born on April 26, 1813 in Washington Township, Muskingum County, the daughter of Daniel and Hannah (Baughman) Gaumer Sr.

 At the age of 21, on April 5, 1855, Daniel married 19-year-old Catharine Elizabeth Brill (1836-1875), daughter of John and Sarah (Wentzel) Brill of Adams Township.
 Rev. Madison Bray officiated.

-Their three known children were Sarah C. "Sadie" Guthrie, Mary J. Wymer, Elizabeth "Lizzie" Allen and Charles N. Wymer.
+Their four known children were Sarah C. "Sadie" Guthrie, Mary J. Wymer, Elizabeth "Lizzie" Allen and Charles N. Wymer.

 He served in the Union Army during the Civil War as a member of the 159th Ohio Infantry, Company B, also considered part of the Ohio National Guard.
 The company was commanded by Henry S. Allen.
 Daniel received his honorable discharge at Zanesville on Aug.
 24, 1864.
 He returned home to Union Township where he spent the rest of his long life.